TakeprofitTechnology/ReleaseNotes/MT5 Deposit bonus.md

 ## Version 25.07.30.59 (31 July.
 2025)
 ### Changes
-* Fixed a bug with 'CreditExpirationDays' lead to fatal if not specified correctly;
+* Fixed a bug with 'CreditExpirationDays' led to fatal if not specified correctly;

 ## Version 25.07.15.49 (25 July, 2025)
 ### Changes